 Scriptwriter

 Elizabeth Orr is a Latinx screenwriter, playwright, author, journalist, photographer, and member of The Dramatists Guild of America.
 On Upwork’s Top Talent Cloud, she developed a worldwide scriptwriting business including features, documentaries, TV pilots, short films, treatments, and web videos.
 Her commissioned screenplays include The LusiDaniel’s Sun, and the bilingual Echoes of Silence.
 Her two-act play, Badass Women—The World’s First Ladies Strike Back, has had three readings in San Francisco and New York.
 It also is a screenplay.
-She has just completed her first book, Banjo, The Heart Milagro, and five children’s picture books.
+She has just completed her first book, Banjo, The Heart Milagro; a short play My Night With John Lennon; and five children’s picture books.

 Personal Statement: Central to my life is my Sōtō Zen practice.
-I am a lay Sōtō Zen priest to be formally ordained in August.
+Above is Rev. Mishha Shungen Merrill and my teacher, Rev. Kyōshō Valorie Beer.
+On August 10, 2025, I was ordained as a priest in the Shukke Tokudo Sōtō Zen Priest Ceremony at Kannon Do Zen Center in Mountain View, California.
+This makes me Rev. Gensen So On (Subtle River, Ancestor Voice) in the Suzuki Roshi lineage.
 I have never been stronger, happier, and more at peace than I am now.
 I share my path to this joyous life through my new book, Banjo, The Heart Milagro.

 • Echoes of Silence: Based on a true story, a bilingual screenplay about a Scottish Trappist monk who falls in love with a Salvadoran freedom fighter and who learns about love as they are being chased by the Salvadoran Death Squad in Los Angeles.—Great interest is being shown by peace activists and by the people of a remote mountain village in Nicaragua, whose fate may depend upon this screenplay.
 No pressure there.

 • Into the Light: A Photographic Gift of Peace and Beauty from the Divine.
-Shares the author’s near-death experience and subsequent “calling” into a garden to photograph the luminous plains of the afterlife micro-deep within flowers.
-She is developing this completed book into an e-book for hospice organizations, ministries, and hospital chaplains and patients.
+Shares my near-death experience and subsequent “calling” into a garden to photograph the luminous plains of the afterlife micro-deep within flowers.
+I am developing this completed book into an e-book for hospice organizations, ministries, and hospital chaplains and patients.
+Photos are in Books Menu.

 • Badass Women, The World’s First Ladies Strike Back: This feminist political comedy is about the ladies taking matters into their own hands to change world history through DNA modification.
 The play has had five plus readings from San Francisco to New York and is ready for production.
 A screenplay is also available.